 Honors & Kindnesses

-Each day that passes as a health activist and advocate I get better at this job.
+Each day that passes as a health activist and advocate I hope to get better.
 I learn more about empathy and I get farther away from my symptoms.
 On the days that I do that the best, the days that I think the least about me and the most about you I am fortunate enough to be recognized with honors & kindnesses like the ones you will see below.
-I am that athlete being paid to work at my passion every day.
+It is like being paid to work at my passion every day.

 BipolarHope.com – BP Hope Magazine, “Bipolar & Getting A Grip On Mania” by Donna Jackel